Djuma Mosque in Khiva

 Djuma Mosque

-The Juma Mosque, also known as the Friday Mosque, is a historic and architecturally unique structure located in the heart of Itchan Kala, the walled inner city of Khiva, Uzbekistan.
-This mosque stands out for its distinctive design and historical significance.
+The Djuma Mosque, also known as the Juma Mosque or Friday Mosque, is a remarkable architectural and historical landmark located in the heart of Itchan Kala, the ancient walled inner city of Khiva, Uzbekistan.
+This unique mosque captivates visitors with its centuries-old heritage and distinctive architectural style, making it one of the most iconic sites in Khiva and an essential destination for anyone exploring the rich cultural landscape of Uzbekistan.

 Historical Background

-The origins of the Juma Mosque date back to at least the 10th century, as documented by the Arab geographer al-Muqaddasi.
-However, the current structure was largely rebuilt in 1788–1789 under the direction of Abdurahman Mehtar, a high-ranking official of the Khivan Khanate.
-This reconstruction was financed through revenues from the regions of Koshkupyr and Bekabad.
+The origins of the Djuma Mosque trace back as early as the 10th century, as recorded by the Arab geographer al-Muqaddasi.
+However, the structure that stands today was extensively rebuilt in 1788–1789 under the supervision of Abdurahman Mehtar, a prominent official of the Khiva Khanate.
+This reconstruction was funded by revenues from the Koshkupyr and Bekabad regions, symbolizing the importance placed on religious and community life in Khiva during that era.

 Architectural Features

-• Dimensions: The mosque spans approximately 55 by 46 meters, creating a spacious interior for worshippers.
+• Dimensions: The mosque covers an impressive area of approximately 55 by 46 meters, creating a spacious hall that accommodates large congregations for Friday prayers and special religious events.

 Cultural Significance